AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 **Finding Lost Requests**

-If you lose requests in a complex server setting, for example with a firewall and a Dispatcher, you can use the proxy server to find out where the request was lost.
+If you lose requests in a complex server setting, for example, with a firewall and a Dispatcher, you can use the proxy server to find out where the request was lost.
 If there is a firewall:

 1. Start a proxy before a firewall
 1. Start another proxy after a firewall